bitburner-official/bitburner-src/src/Tutorial/ui/doc/basicgameplay/augmentations.md

 You do not have to install an Augmentation right after you purchase it.
 You can purchase as many Augmentations as you'd like before you choose to install them.
-When you install your purchased Augmentations they will ALL get installed.
+When you install your purchased Augmentations they will **ALL** get installed at once.

 There are a few drawbacks to this, however.
 First, obviously, you won't gain the benefits of your purchased Augmentations until after you install